revature-13Aug18-java/code-samples-for-Jonathan-Novoa/README.md

 Project 2 was the first team project in which we were required to develop a full stack application that consumed an external API.

 p3-jonathan-novoa
 The final batch-wide project.
-I worked on the Maps Microservice team where I created test for the services, reduced vulnerabilites and contributed to the creation of the saved feature location.
+I worked on the Maps Microservice team where I created test for the services, reduced vulnerabilities and contributed to the creation of the saved feature location.